 This is the newest service on our list, but (perhaps unsurprisingly) it launched with an almost unmatched library of classic movies.
 Disney+ isn’t just for kids, either, since it also offers content from several other networks.
 For instance, viewers in the US can stream Toy Story 4, Frozen, Star Wars: The Force Awakens, Guardians of the Galaxy, and Avengers: Endgame, as well as TV shows like The Simpsons and The Mandalorian.

 Disney+ costs $6.99 USD per month but comes with a seven-day free trial.
 This means that if there’s a specific movie you want to watch, you can just sign up, stream it, and cancel to avoid being charged.
-This service is currently available in six countries including the US and Canada, with a wider international release scheduled in the next few years.
+The service is available in 60+ countries, including the US, UK and Canada.
 Apps are available for Android, iOS, Xbox One, Roku, PlayStation 4, and Amazon Fire TV.

 Hulu

-Despite focusing on TV shows more in recent years, with more than 2,000 movies, Hulu is well worthy of your consideration.
-It costs $6.99 USD per month or $12.99 as part of a bundle that includes Disney+ and ESPN.
-There is a one-month free trial, so you can always try this service out before you commit.
+Despite focusing more on TV shows in recent years, Hulu is still worthy of your consideration.
+It has more than 2,000 HD movies available and costs $6.99 USD per month — or $12.99 as part of a bundle that includes Disney+ and ESPN.
+There is a one-month free trial, so you can always try it out before you commit.

 So what exactly can you watch on Hulu?
 Well, the specific titles that are available depend on whether you’re in the US or Japan.
 Viewers in the United States can stream films like Spider-Man: Far From Home, Alita: Battle Angel, Us, Shazam!, and Detective Pikachu.
 There are official apps for Roku, Amazon Fire TV, iOS, Android, Xbox One, and PlayStation 4.